The Goon Sax

 The Goon Sax was an Australian indie pop trio from Brisbane.
 Formed in 2013, the band consisted of Riley Jones (vocals, drums, lead guitar), Louis Forster (vocals, rhythm guitar, bass) and James Harrison (bass, rhythm guitar, backing vocals).
-The band are joined by Alistair Taylor (lead guitar, keyboards, drums) for live performances.
+The band were joined by touring musician Alistair Taylor (lead guitar, keyboards, drums) for live performances.
 Forster is the son of Robert Forster, co-founder of indie rock band the Go-Betweens.
 The band released their debut studio album, Up to Anything, in 2016 on the Chapter Music label.
 This was followed by We're Not Talking in 2018, and Mirror II in 2021.
 They have performed with Twerps, Blank Realm, U.S. Girls, and Crayon Fields, among other artists.

 The band's name is a play on words combining the Australian vernacular for boxed wine, a 'goon sack', with the musical instrument the saxophone.

 History

 Forster and Harrison started the Goon Sax when they were still in high school.
 The two began by collaborating on songs together in Harrison's bedroom.
 In March 2014, Jones joined the band after taking drum lessons for a month.
 In September 2015, Chapter Music released their debut single, "Sometimes Accidentally," followed by their second, "Boyfriend," two months later.
 In early 2016, the band played at Laneway Festival in Brisbane.
 On 8 April 2016, they released their debut studio album Up to Anything.
-They went on their final tour as the starter act for Snail Mail in the US, and UK in 2022.
+They went on their final tour as the opening act for Snail Mail in the US and UK in 2022.

-Despite not completing the tour's US dates, the band announced their break up on their Instagram account on 13 July 2022.
+The band announced their break-up via their social media accounts on 13 July 2022.
+In the statement, the band "promised" to play "one or two more shows in Australia before we finally say goodnight".
+These shows, however, never eventuated.